An in-depth look at Medjet Assist Global Medical Transport

 Here is the bottom line

-You want to be close to home at a medical facility of your choice, one that will provide you with the care you need where you speak the language and have your support system near you.
+You want to be close to home at a medical facility that will provide you with the care you need, where you speak the language, and have your support system near you.

 Do I still need travel insurance?

 YES, YES, YES!
 Travel insurance policies have so many other essential elements that are invaluable.
 We always, absolutely always buy travel insurance for every trip abroad.
 We wrote an article on the importance of travel insurance and how to find the best deals.
 You can read it by clicking HERE.
 Many people rely on what their travel credit card offers, which is not a good idea at all, and this comes from someone who adores her Chase Sapphire Reserve card.
 Our travel insurance article goes more depth on that as well.

 Where can I find Global Medical Evacuation coverage that brings me home?

 A lot of research was done to find the best and most reputable company.
 We chose Medjet Assist for our Global Medical Evacuation coverage.
 Medjet is a BBB-accredited business with an A+ rating.
 They have been in business for 30 years and have a stellar reputation.
 Lloyds of London also backs them.
 Their sole purpose is to provide members air Global Medical Evacuation transport back home at no cost cap.
 They pay 100% of the costs.

 Let’s look at some real-life examples from Medjet